 Mysore style is the traditional form of teaching and practicing Ashtanga yoga.
 It’s the way Ashtanga yoga was (and still is) originally taught in Mysore, India.
 The participants practice at their own pace and according to their own ability whilst the teacher gives personal guidance and adjustments.
 We work with the ashtanga yoga sequences as a framework but try to help each practitioner find variations and adaptations that suit the particular individual.
 The teacher is there to share his or her experience, assist, offer help and answer questions/give advice and provide ideas for each practitioner to explore deeper in their practice.
 Classes are mixed level with beginners practicing next to more seasoned practitioners.
-Complete beginners are recommended to attend the beginners courses (see below).
-Please also consult the FAQ and General practice advice for more information.
+Complete beginners are recommended to attend the foundation courses (see below).
+Please consult the FAQ and General practice advice for more information.

 An open class without a present teacher or adjustments.
 Students who have seasonal/monthly cards may come and use the studio to practice on their own.
 Experience of Mysore style practice is necessary.
 If you wish to attend please contact us to receive instructions before coming.